yashav123/smart-inventory-system/README.md

 # 🧠 Smart Inventory System

-A simple and efficient inventory management web application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+A simple and efficient inventory management web application built using (MongoDB, Express.js, Node.js).
 This project allows users to manage items, categories, and stock data seamlessly through a responsive and easy-to-use interface.

 ---